tgblackburn/ptarmigan/docs/physics.md

 *Pair creation has no classical equivalent.

+## Particle tracking

+Particles (electrons, positrons and photons) are tracked as they travel on classical trajectories through the laser pulse.
+Tracking stops automatically when the particle is deemed to have left the strong-field region (which may occur at different times for different particles).
+The classical trajectory is determined either by the Lorentz force equation (in LCFA mode) or the relativistic ponderomotive force equation (in LMA mode): see [here](#lma-or-lcfa) for details.

+QED events occur pseudorandomly along the particle's trajectory with a frequency that is determined by the relevant probability rate.
+When these events occur, the original particle may be recoiled or destroyed, and new particles created.
+These new particles are tracked in the same way as the original ones, except that they are created inside the strong-field region at the specific location in space and time.

+Ptarmigan tracks one particle at a time, queueing any newly created ones, until the entirety of the incident beam and all its daughter products have been processed.
+Each particle in the simulation is given a unique ID.

 ## LMA or LCFA

 Ptarmigan models particle dynamics and strong-field QED events using one of two approximations:

 * the locally monochromatic approximation (LMA)
 * the locally constant crossed field approximation (LCFA).

+> [!IMPORTANT]
+> The LMA is available for $a_0 \leq 20$ and $\eta = \chi / a_0 \leq 2$.

+> [!NOTE]
+> The LCFA is available for arbitrary values of $a_0$ and $\eta$.

 In the LMA, the laser pulse is treated as slices of monochromatic plane wave with defined amplitude and frequency.
 Particle trajectories are only defined at the cycle-averaged level, using the quasimomentum $q^\mu$, and not at scales smaller than the laser wavelength.